-Once you receive first signed term sheets the power balance shifts from investors over to you.
-This is the best part of fundraising: Create FOMO and oversubscribe the round.
+Once you receive the first signed term sheets, the power balance shifts from investors over to you.
+This is the best part of fundraising: creating FOMO and oversubscribing the round.
 This phase typically takes 2-4 weeks.

 Get first term sheets